MiyukiVigil/COS30018-Assignment/readme.md

 ## Demo Flow

 1. Register one or more dealer agents in the Dealer Portal.
 2. Add buyer agents in the Buyer Portal.
-Check the "Manual Negotiation Mode" box if you wish to negotiate manually yourself.
 Buyers are created in a waiting state and do not negotiate immediately.
 3. Alternatively, press `Demo Setup` in the global controls to automatically create a heavier stress-test mix of sample dealers and waiting buyers.
 4. Use the global controls above the tabs to manage the demo from any screen.
 5. Press `Start` to begin all waiting buyer negotiations.
-6. For any manual buyers, navigate to the `Manual Mode` tab to evaluate shortlists and exchange counter-offers yourself.
-7. Use `Pause` / `Resume` to control market cycles during the demo.
+6. Use `Pause` / `Resume` to control market cycles during the demo.
-8. Use `Step Cycle` to manually advance the market one cycle at a time.
+7. Use `Step Cycle` to manually advance the market one cycle at a time.
-9. Use `Sniffer` to open the JADE Sniffer and observe ACL messages.
+8. Use `Sniffer` to open the JADE Sniffer and observe ACL messages.
-10. Use `Stop` to terminate active buyer negotiations and record them as `NO_DEAL;USER_STOPPED`.
+9. Use `Stop` to terminate active buyer negotiations and record them as `NO_DEAL;USER_STOPPED`.

 Demo Agents
 ----------